 - an ability to work independently

-Students who enter the Bachelor of Political Science Online Degree Completion Program transfer in up to 60 credits from a community college or 75 credits from a four-year institution.
-These credits can fulfill the major and General Education or University Studies courses that are pre-requisites for upper level course work in the political science major.
+Students who enter the Bachelor of Political Science Online Degree Completion Program may transfer in with a minimum of 24 transferable credit hours from a two-year (e.g. community college) or four-year accredited institution.
+These credits may fulfill some of the major or University Studies courses that are pre-requisites for upper level course work in the political science major.

 Online programs and courses are offered by the Departments and Colleges of the University of Massachusetts Dartmouth through UMass Dartmouth University Extension.